FabianaCampanari/Top-Trumps/README.md

 ✨Use of Functions to integrate HTML and JS.
 ____________________________________________________________________________________________________________________
-🔅 Copyright (c) 2022, Fabiana Campanari.
-   All rights reserved.

-🔅 Copyright (c) 2022, Fabiana Campanari.
+ Copyright (c) 2022 Fabiana Campanari.

-   Todos os direitos reservados.
+ Todos os direitos Resevados (c) 2022 Fabiana Campanari.